evanmalherbe/todolist2/README.md

 ## Usage

-1. Once you open the project in your browser [http://localhost:3000](http://localhost:3000), you will see the forms to add, update or delete cars from the database and the "Results" list, where the contents of the database are displayed.
+1. Once you open the project in your browser [http://localhost:3000](http://localhost:3000), you will see the login form at the top of the screen.
 See figure 1 below.

 ![figure 1](screenshots/screenshot1.png)
 Figure 1

-### Add a Car
+### Register

-2. To add a car to the database, fill in the "Add" form on the left side of the screen and click on the "Add Car" button at the bottom.
-You will see the "Results" list update with the new car information.
+2. In order to start using the app, you need to register as a user first.
+Type in the username and password that you want to use and then click the "Register" button.
+You will receive a pop up message that says you have been registered and asks you to log in.
 See figure 2 and 3 below.

 ![figure 2](screenshots/screenshot2.png)
 Figure 2